 Our Learning Support Co-ordinator works closely with a team of teachers and assistants to support those with individual learning needs.
 We want all pupils to reach their full potential and develop strong self-esteem.
 We offer friendly and structured support in a relaxed atmosphere, where students can grow in confidence; follow structured programmes to address their difficulties; learn to “have a go” and tackle challenges; and take advantage of multisensory techniques, using games, IT, tactile and visual aids.
 Over time, they learn to value their strengths and gradually take control of their learning.

-When they join us, some children will have been identified as having a Specific Learning Need by their previous school, and programmes already in place continue.
+When they join us, some children will have been identified as having a Specific Educational Need by their previous school, and programmes already in place continue.
 All other new pupils are observed and monitored, so that we can identify and address any concerns swiftly.
-We use assessment and teacher observation to identify children with learning support needs and have established schemes of work in place to boost and extend the curriculum.
+We use assessment and teacher observation to identify children with learning support needs and have established schemes of work in place to boost understanding of the curriculum.

-Parents are always advised to take up any suggestions of referral to an external professional, such as an Educational Psychologist, so that the full nature of any difficulty is diagnosed and recommendations contained in the comprehensive report can be implemented.
-Following this there will be frequent formal and informal contact with parents.
+Parents are advised to take up any suggestions of referral to an external professional, such as an Educational Psychologist, so that the full nature of any difficulty is diagnosed and recommendations contained in the comprehensive report can be implemented.

 As a child moves through the School, there is sometimes an emotional component attached to a learning difficulty.
-In such cases the Learning Support Co-ordinator works very closely with the Head of Pastoral Care to ensure that the right support is in place.
+In such cases the Learning Support Co-ordinator works very closely with the Assistant Head (Pastoral) to ensure that the right support is in place.

 Our full Learning Support policy is available in the policies section of this website.